 Christian Pastors: China needs well-trained pastors to shepherd the country’s growing Christian flock.
 Now, pastors walk many miles between rural congregations on Sunday mornings, doing their best to reach as many people as they can with the message of the Bible.
 And once they arrive at a particular church, they often preach the same sermon multiple times—each time in a different language for the diverse dialects represented in rural congregations.
 Increasing the number of pastors who are trained in sound biblical teaching and equipped with relevant, modern Scripture resources, would undergird the church with the leadership it needs to continue to sustain massive growth.

 Bible Distribution: For years, American Bible Society’s financial partners have helped provide God’s Word to Chinese Christians who were waiting for their first Bible.
 Many of these Bibles were printed at Amity Printing Company, which was established by United Bible Societies and Amity Foundation in 1985.
-Amity Printing Company, the only authorized printer of Bibles for China, has since produced 140 million Bibles—70 million for Mainland China and 70 million for people around the world.
+Amity Printing Company, the only authorized printer of Bibles for China, has since produced 140 million Bibles—87 million for Mainland China and the rest for people around the world.

 American Bible Society’s financial partners have also made it possible for UBS China Partnership, an outreach of United Bible Societies that supports the church in China, to produce relevant Scripture Portions that often feature the testimonies of Chinese Christian celebrities.
 Believers in China have used these Scripture Portions throughout the country to minister in the midst of millions who do not know Christ.

 Bible Translation: In China’s rural provinces, UBS China Partnership is translating the Bible into minority languages that have no access to Scripture.
 With support from American Bible Society’s financial partners, UBS China Partnership helps provide the technology and training for Bible translation work, which poor subsistence farmers would not otherwise be able to afford.
 Our partners also sponsor Scripture-based literacy classes, so that minority people groups can learn to read the Bible with relative ease.
-Perhaps the greatest beneficiaries of these literacy classes are children, who learn both the heart language of their culture and the story of the Bible.
 Through these efforts, God’s Word continues to increase and multiply throughout China’s rural church.

 Christian Pastors: Roughly 1,200 students will graduate from one of China’s 22 seminaries and Bible schools every year.
 Through UBS China Partnership, American Bible Society’s financial partners equip 10 of these schools with Bibles, commentaries, computers and Bible study software for students to deepen their knowledge of God’s Word.
 Graduates who minister to rural congregations receive financial support to supplement any income they make by farming.
 As a result, Chinese Christians benefit from biblically-based teaching and leadership.